Pentagon Pauses $10 Billion Cloud Contract After Months Of Controversy

 "No decision will be made on the program until he has completed his examination," Department of Defense spokeswoman Elissa Smith said on Thursday.

-JEDI is a high-profile contract to collect and store sensitive military data, and give U.S. war fighters access to cutting-edge cloud-computing technologies, like artificial intelligence.
+JEDI is a high-profile contract to collect and store sensitive military data, and give U.S. war fighters access to cutting-edge technologies, like artificial intelligence.
 It has been one of the most controversial Pentagon technology contracts, with lawsuits, several investigations, rebukes and most recently, Trump's interest in what is normally a bureaucratic contracting process.

 The new examination is good news for Oracle and IBM, which have been knocked out of the bidding competition and unsuccessfully sued to block the award.